The Kavli Prize Award Ceremony

 Åse Kleveland is an artist and former Minister of culture in Norway.
 From the age of ten she studied classical guitar, and had her artistic breakthrough in 1964.
 She became a very popular singer in the Nordic countries with numerous international performances in Europe and Asia.
 In November 1990 she was appointed Minister of culture, a position she held until 1996. Åse Kleveland has served as CEO of the Swedish Film Institute, and since 2006 she is Chief Executive of Concerts Norway, the national organisation for promotion and distribution of live music.

-Alan Alda is an American actor, director and writer, and a six-time Emmy Award-winner.
-His long-time interest in science and in promoting a greater public understanding of science led him to hosting the award-winning PBS series Scientific American Frontiers for eleven years where he interviewed hundreds of scientists from around the world.
+Alan Alda is an American actor, director and writer, and a six-time Emmy Award--winner.
+His long-time interest in science and in promoting a greater public understanding of science led him to hosting the award-winning PBS series Scientific American Frontiers for eleven years, on which he interviewed hundreds of scientists from around the world.
 In January 2010, he hosted a new science series on PBS called The Human Spark.

 The orchestra Oslo Camerata is an "Ensemble in residence" at the renowned Barratt Due Institute of Music in Oslo.
 The orchestra is described as "Fresh, young experience - combining tradition and future".